 The standard benchmark for “full-spectrum health care” in the Indian health policy literature is the CMS National Health Expenditure per-capita rate.
+This analysis does not rely on a single benchmark; it uses NHE as the midpoint of a defensible range.
+The Medicaid-like per-capita rate functions as a floor (minimum obligation); the unadjusted NHE average functions as the midpoint (parity standard); and an NHE rate adjusted upward 20% for documented AI/AN disease burden functions as the ceiling (actuarially appropriate obligation).
+The primary estimate in this paper uses the unadjusted NHE midpoint as a conservative, transparent, and widely-recognized standard.
 Table 2 presents the relevant NHE benchmark values.

 Table 2.
 Per-Capita Benchmark Values and IHS Actual Spending